microsoft/vscode-docs/docs/setup/setup-overview.md

 MetaDescription: Get Visual Studio Code up and running.
 MetaSocialImage: quicksetup_QuickSetup.png
 ---
 # Setting up Visual Studio Code

-Getting up and running with VS Code is quick and easy.
+Getting up and running with Visual Studio Code is quick and easy.
 It is a small download so you can install in a matter of minutes and give VS Code a try.

-## Cross Platform
+## Cross platform

 VS Code is a free code editor which runs on the Mac, Linux and Windows operating systems.